WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Deployment package size: 50zip, 250mb unzipped
 * Deployment packages size per region: 75gb.
 * Usage patterns: Real-time File Processing, Stream Processing, ETL, Replacing CRON, Processing AWS Events i.e CloudTrail
+* Environment Vars Encryption:
+  * They are not encrypted by default, you have to do it with KMS.
+  * When creating lambdas, a KMS default key is created, but you have to create your own for it to work.
+  * Use encryption helpers and use KMS to encrypt environment variables after your Lambda function is created, you must create your own AWS KMS key and choose it instead of the default key.

 ## API Gateway

+create, publish, maintain, monitor, and secure APIs at any scale

 * Types: REST API, WebSocket API, HTTP API (Proxy to http backends or Lambda).
 * It provides